Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings: Model

 The LRTFIM serves as a paradigmatic model for studying phase transitions and critical phenomena.
 It exhibits not only the ground state and finite-temperature phase transition but also the dynamical phase transition due to the emergent confinement phenomenon.
 The model Hamiltonian is given by,

 Here, $s^{\nu}_i$ represents the spin one-half operator in $\nu = x,y,z$ direction at site $i$.
 The spins interact via a power-law potential that decays as the inverse of their separation distance raised to the power $\alpha$.
-The parameter interaction strength $|J|$ is set to unity and rescaled via the Kać normalization factor $K_{\alpha}(N)=1/(N-1)\sum_{i=1}^{N-1}(N-i)/i^\alpha$, to keep the energy per spin finite in thermodynamic limit for $\alpha<1$ scenario and just to put a energy rescaling for $\alpha>1$ case.
+The parameter interaction strength $|J|$ is set to unity and rescaled via the Kać normalization factor $K_{\alpha}(N)=1/(N-1)\sum_{i=1}^{N}(N-i)/i^\alpha$, to keep the energy per spin finite in thermodynamic limit for $\alpha<1$ scenario and just to put a energy rescaling for $\alpha>1$ case.
 The transverse magnetic field $h$ sets the strength of the off-diagonal term of the Hamiltonian responsible for the non-trivial dynamics.
 The parameter $\alpha$ tunes the range of spin-spin interaction in the model.
 At two extremes, the model becomes integrable and can be solved by exact analytical and numerical methods \cite{Defenu_2024, Ranabhat_1}.
 At $\alpha = \infty$, the model becomes the nearest-neighbor transverse field Ising model (TFIM), which can be effectively solved by mapping onto spinless fermions through the Jordan-Wigner transformation.
-At $\alpha = 0$, the Hamiltonian can be written in terms of a collective single operator, $S^{\nu} = \sum_i s^{\nu}$, and its thermodynamic limit properties are exactly captured by the mean field.\\
+This short-range universality class persists for $\alpha\geq3$.
+In the opposite limit, $\alpha = 0$, the Hamiltonian can be written in terms of a collective sum of single operators, $S^{\nu} = \sum_i s^{\nu}$, and its thermodynamic limit properties are exactly captured by the mean field theory.
+More generally, the system belongs to the mean-field universality class for $\alpha\leq1.5$ ~\cite{FisherPRL1972}. \\